joncampbell123/dosbox-x/INSTALL.md

 The current version of DOSBox-X at this time is DOSBox-X 0.83.3, which was released on June 30, 2020.
 Pre-compiled Windows binaries (both 32-bit and 64-bit), Linux RPM packages (64-bit), macOS packages (64-bit) and the special HX-DOS packages (for real DOS environments) can be found in the [Releases](https://github.com/joncampbell123/dosbox-x/releases) page.
 You will find DOSBox-X versions that have been released so far (ZIP or RPM packages) and change logs for the releases.
 The Windows installer is also available (see below for details).

+Once you get DOSBox-X installed and running, you probably want to look at the DOSBox-X user guide in the [DOSBox-X Wiki](https://github.com/joncampbell123/dosbox-x/wiki) for usage information.

 Windows Packages (Portable or Installer)
 ----------------------------------------